-''' OLD_INSTALLATION/bin/omero config get --show-password > properties.backup
+''' OLD_INSTALLATION/bin/omero config get --show-password > properties.backup omero web config nginx > new.confg

 omero-web virtual env

 omero config load properties.backup

 '''

 If you generated configuration stanzas using omero web config which enables OMERO.web via NGINX, you should regenerate your config files, remembering to merge in any of your own modifications if necessary.
 You should carry out this step even for minor version upgrades as there may be fixes which require it.